 Good alcohol selection

 That’s right, I put coffee ahead of alcohol.
-Nonetheless alcohol matters too, be it good champagne, solid red & white wine options, or liquor.
+Nonetheless, alcohol matters as well, be it good champagne, solid red & white wine options, or liquor.
 There’s a huge amount of inconsistency when it comes to the quality of this, and I’d say presentation matters too.
+This is an area where it’s hard to beat Emirates, given its amazing A380 onboard lounge.

 Amenity kits & pajamas